 Rebecca Turkington - Program Assistant

 Rebecca Turkington is the Program Assistant for the Institute.
 Prior to joining the Institute, she worked on the Women’s Political Participation team at the National Democratic Institute, interned at the Moroccan Ministry of Interior and was a Research Assistant for the Wellesley Centers for Women and the Women in Public Service Project.
 Rebecca received a B.A. in International Relations and History from Wellesley College, where she was a 2011 fellow at the Madeleine K. Albright Institute for Global Affairs.

 Alexandra Zimmerman Safir - Program Coordinator, International Council on Women's Business Leadership

 Alexandra is the Program Coordinator for the International Council on Women's Business Leadership.
 She joins the Institute from The Wilson Center, where she served as Executive Assistant and Scheduler to President and CEO Jane Harman.
-She previously worked at the National Democratic Institute as a Program Assistant to the International Women's Conference, which convened in Pristina, Kosovo in October 2012.
+She previously worked at the National Democratic Institute as a Program Assistant to the International Women's Summit, which convened in Pristina, Kosovo in October 2012.
 She also spent a year in Chittagong, Bangladesh teaching at the Asian University for Women.
 Alexandra holds an M.A. from the Center for Middle Eastern Studies at the University of Chicago, and a B.A. in Religion, concentrating in Islamic Studies, from the George Washington University.

 Mara D'Amico - 2014 Hillary Rodham Clinton Communications Fellow